openshift-pipelines/cumin/README.md

 /jira, jIrA, jeeraa, jīrā/
 ```

-cumin is a spice, but this tool is spicier :)
+cumin is a spice, but this tool is spicier for everything p12n :)

-`cumin` clones a github issue to your jira board, so you can track
-everything in one place.

 ### setup